Dr Tom Cliffe

 Tom is a Clinical Lecturer and Academic Tutor on the Clinical Psychology Training Programme at the University of Leeds.

-He is a Fellow of the Higher Education Academy and is proud to be an external examiner for the Clincal Psychology Programme at the University of Surrey.
+He is a Fellow of the Higher Education Academy and is proud to be an external examiner for the Clinical Psychology Programme at the University of Surrey.

 Current research interests:

-- I am also interested in the areas of: men and mental health, sport and exercise, psychometrics, third sector and community endeavours, and research in relation to clinical work with children, young people and their families.
+- I am also interested in the areas of: men and mental health, sport and exercise, psychometrics, third sector and community endeavours, and research in relation to children, young people and their families.

 Current DClinPsychol supervision: